 Remember the days of Hotmail and Yahoo mail?
 Well, there used to be a time before that.

 Believe it or not, there was a time when people would actually pay to send and receive email because there were one or two companies that gave you the ‘privilege’ of sending and receiving email.
 To pay for email sounds ridiculous I know, but it was the norm back in the day.

 If you compare this to physical therapy documentation, we are currently in the age of ‘expensive, confusing documentation systems’ led by a couple of ‘industry leaders’.

-All that is about to change in 2013, and this is good news for your practice.
 You’ll have more choices, better software and your costs will go down.

 In some cases, significantly.

 - Old, outdated, expensive EMR systems with hidden fees will be a thing of the past.
 You shouldn’t be paying hundreds of dollars a month as a clinician and even more money each month for your staff to access something that’s essentially MS office on the web.